Use insights in Power BI Desktop to explain increases and decreases seen in visuals (Preview)

 Considerations and limitations

-The following list is the collection of currently unsupported scenarios for insights:
+The following list is the collection of currently unsupported scenarios for explain the increase/decrease:

 - TopN filters